What Pickering Dental Extraction Means for Healing Time

 3. Impacted Teeth

 Impacted teeth are teeth that have not fully erupted through the gum line, often due to a lack of space in the jaw or an abnormal eruption path.
 The most common impacted teeth are the third molars, also known as wisdom teeth.
 Impacted teeth can cause pain, swelling, and infection and damage the surrounding teeth and bone.
 Dental extraction is recommended to alleviate symptoms and prevent complications in these cases.
+Learn more about sedation dentistry options.

 4. Orthodontic Treatment